 Note: The WordPress Exploit Scanner plugin searches for malicious strings in your database but it doesn’t remove them.
 You have to remove all infections manually.

-To download the Exploit Scanner plugin, visit the site below:
+To download the Exploit Scanner plugin, go here:

 3. If you can’t log into your site or if you detect anything suspicious, notify your host immediately.